Good Samaritan Treatment Program - Cincinnati Ohio

 Good Samaritan Treatment Program - Cincinnati, OH

-Good Samaritan Treatment Program is treatment center located at 3219 Clifton Avenue, Suite 305 in the 45220 zip code in Cincinnati, OH that offers medication-assisted treatment for addiction.
+Good Samaritan Treatment Program is treatment facility located at 3219 Clifton Avenue, Suite 305 in the 45220 zip code in Cincinnati, OH that offers medication assisted substance use treatment.
 It accepts adult men and adult women into its treatment program.
-Good Samaritan Treatment Program provides suboxone prescription, buprenorphine maintenance and buprenorphine detox to adults and young adults.
-Some of the treatment approaches used by Good Samaritan Treatment Program consist of anger management, rational emotive behavioral therapy and 12-step facilitation.
-Good Samaritan Treatment Program also provides detox programs and offers benzodiazepines detoxification, alcohol detox and cocaine detoxification.
+Good Samaritan Treatment Program provides buprenorphine detox, naltrexone administration and buprenorphine maintenance to adults and young adults.
+Some of the treatment approaches used by Good Samaritan Treatment Program consist of motivational interviewing, relapse prevention and dialectical behavior therapy.
+Good Samaritan Treatment Program also provides detoxification services and offers benzodiazepines detoxification, alcohol detox and cocaine detoxification.

 Address: 3219 Clifton Avenue, Suite 305, Cincinnati, OH 45220